bigcommerce/dev-docs/docs/api-docs/channels/channel-webhooks.md

  ## Sites

-The following settings webhook event fires in response to actions that affect a specific channel on a store:
+The following sites webhook events fire in response to actions that affect a site associated with a specific channel on a store:

 | Name / Scope | Description | Corresponding Endpoints |
 |:-------------|:------------|:-----------------------|